MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Procedure: Enable Answers

 All users who have the Viva Engage Knowledge service plan assigned can view Answers, as it's on by default.
-You can hide it from the Viva Engage Teams app so that users can access Answers content through existing links, but they won’t be able to contribute to threads or navigate the Answers experience.
+You can hide it from the Viva Engage Teams app to prevent users from contributing to threads or navigating the Answers experience.
+However, users can still access Answers content through existing links.

 Only Microsoft 365 Global administrators can change the Answers state of enablement: